jekyll-one-org/j1-template/README.md

 libgdbm-dev
 ```

-To install the required languages and tools - if not already in place - the
+To install the required languages and tools, if not already in place, the
-following command can be used to do so:
+following commands can be used to do so:

 ``` sh
 sudo apt-get -y install \